 For domains being transferred in, DS records will be maintained and carried over to OpenSRS.

 Example requests and responses can be found for the following commands:

 DNSSEC commands are only available to certain TLDs.
 Please check the TLD reference chart and look under the column "Reseller managed DNSSEC"

-Please also see Configuring DNSSEC in the API for more detailed overview of DNSSEC.
+Please also see Configuring DNSSEC for more detailed overview of DNSSEC.